 This team member will focus on your customers and how they view your product or service.
 Andrews said that hiring an expert with excellent marketing and promotional skills is essential to make sure your vision reaches a wide audience.

-“Find a marketing manager that is a jack of all trades," said Wilson.
-"Until you can scale, they should be able to write copy, design collateral, code landing pages, run ad campaigns and handle social media marketing.”
+“Find a marketing manager that is a jack-of-all-trades,” Wilson said.
+“Until you can scale, they should be able to write copy, design collateral, code landing pages, run ad campaigns and handle social media marketing.”

-Additionally, they should interact with your customers and act as an interim community manager to maintain positive relationships between your business and consumers.
-This team member can work with the product manager to incorporate customer feedback into the product development.
+They should also interact with your customers and act as an interim community manager to maintain positive relationships between your business and consumers.
+This team member can work with the product manager to incorporate customer feedback into product development.

 This team member will focus on generating new leads and bringing in money for your company.
 Wilson said startups and small business owners who master sales first last longer.

-“Hire an amazing sales rep or manager, and then use the money they bring in to hire more people," said Wilson.
-"This is probably the hardest position to hire for, but worth the time and effort to get the right person.”
+“Hire an amazing sales rep or manager, and then use the money they bring in to hire more people,” she said.
+“This is probably the hardest position to hire for, but [it is] worth the time and effort to get the right person.”

-Repaci said that a skilled sales manager in your industry typically won’t require a lot of training to generate leads and close deals.
+Repaci said that a skilled sales manager with experience in your industry typically won’t require a lot of training to generate leads and close deals.

 Experts recommend that startups outsource their accounting and finance roles, but if you have the capability to hire a CFO, it can be extremely helpful for your business.

 “It’s essential that you have someone on the team who is responsible for the money and has an eye for detail to manage all aspects of the company’s finances,” Andrews said.
 “In the early stages, this will range from major issues, such as securing bank lending and leasing premises, to everyday necessities, such as paying suppliers and managing the petty cash.”
 [Read related article: Startup Costs: How Much Cash Will You Need?]